 “You have heard that it was said to the men of old, ‘You shall not kill; and whoever kills shall be liable to judgment.’
-But I say to you that every one who is angry with his brother shall be liable to judgment; whoever insults his brother shall be liable to the council, and whoever says, ‘You fool!’ shall be liable to the hell of fire.
-So if you are offering your gift at the altar, and there remember that your brother has something against you, leave your gift there before the altar and go; first be reconciled to your brother, and then come and offer your gift.”
-(Mt 5: 21-24)
+But I say to you that every one who is angry with his brother shall be liable to judgment; whoever insults his brother shall be liable to the council, and whoever says, ‘You fool!’ shall be liable to the hell of fire.”
+(Mt 5: 21-22)

 It is understandable that we feel shock and dismay, when we hear about certain violent crimes of others, particularly in the highly-publicized cases.
 But in the passages quoted above, our Lord offers us a sobering reminder, as to how we ourselves might share, in “small” ways, in the responsibility for certain forms of violence against one another, even perhaps while we're expressing shock and dismay about the crimes of others, – in the very ways we engage in arguments with one another, online and elsewhere.